cheee123/Stitching_OpenGL/README.md

 ## 1) Python

-Basically, we have to calculate all Homography before moving into OpenGL.
+Basically, we have to calculate all Homography before moving into OpenGL

-The main idea is to find Homography matrix of every images to the center image, then warp everything into the center image's perspective.
+The main idea is to find Homography matrix of every images to the center image, then warp everything into the center image's perspective

-The provided Python code can easily implement this part, we can open it in Colab, upload the 6 images, and run each block to see the result.
+The provided Python code can easily implement this part, we can open it in Colab, upload the 6 images, and run each block to see the result

 After getting the auto-generated code, we can copy and paste it in to OpenGL (main.cpp , line 117)